deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 Its shape shows we have a lot of very simple unit tests/microtests at the base, giving us wide coverage, slightly fewer integrated tests in the middle, and fewer still end to end application tests right at the top.

+tests at the bottom of the triangle give fast, precise feedback, those at the top test for acceptability of the application, broader in scope, slower, more complex.

 ## Microtests

 Microtests are tests where we investigate and exercise behaviour of single functions, single classes or small groups of related classes